deseven/ec-su_axb35-win/README.md

 3. Server automatically monitors APU temperature every second
 4. Fan levels adjust based on temperature crossing the configured thresholds
 5. All curve settings are saved to config and restored on server restart

-## Error Handling

-The server returns appropriate HTTP status codes:
-- `200 OK` - Successful operation
-- `400 Bad Request` - Invalid request data
-- `500 Internal Server Error` - EC communication or server error

-All error responses include a JSON object with an `error` field describing the issue.

-## Logging

-The server logs all operations with timestamps to:
-- Standard output (if run in a console)
-- Log file at `%SYSTEMDRIVE%\ProgramData\ec-su_axb35-win\server.log`

-The log file is overwritten on each server restart.

 ## Testing